vekatze/socket-nt/readme.md

 # }
 ```

-The server logs the request like the below:
+The server logs the request like the following:

 ```text
 ❯ neut build --execute